 The previous species ranking process relied heavily upon occurrence data and expert inputs.
 While the process was rigorous and credible, it was not repeatable or standardized.
 We will update our current SGCN list by applying a nationally-adopted species conservation assessment process to standardize our information with other states and make future updates more efficient.
-We will calculate and review species ranks for at least the 346 existing SGCN as well as species that were identified in the 2015 MNWAP as lacking sufficient data for ranking.
+We will calculate and review species ranks for at least the 346 existing SGCN as well as species that previously lacked sufficient data for ranking.
 We will also expand the SGCN list to plants, considering at least the 417 vascular plant species that are currently classified as Endangered, Threatened, Special Concern or watch-listed.